Yikemlone/Yikemlone/README.md

 # Hi, I’m Michael

-I am currently a student in College right now, doing a degree in Applied computing.
+I am currently a student in College right now, doing a degree in Applied Computing.
 Lots of nerd stuff, I love it.
 I found a love and hatred for networking in this course.

 <br>